De Pere’s Easton Arendt defies odds as a seven-fingered pitcher - NewsBreak

 DE PERE, Wis.
 (WFRV) – When life threw De Pere sophomore Easton Arendt a curveball, he took it as motivation on the mound, and now he’s the one delivering the strikeouts.

 As a baseball player, using all ten fingers on your hands is pretty crucial on the diamond.
 Whether you’re batting or pitching, each one is used for different things.
 For Arendt, he doesn’t have that ability.
-He was born with only seven fingers total – five on his right hand and two on his left.NASCAR driver Ryan Newman adopts an elk from Grandfather Mountain
+He was born with only seven fingers total – five on his right hand and two on his left.Arendt throws a gem, leads De Pere to a 4-0 win over Bay Port

 “Early on I would think to myself having this disability, I wouldn’t be able to do the things other people can.
 Then I got the mindset of working twice as hard as everybody else on the field or in any sport that I’m playing,” said Arendt.